 Voyage of the Little Mermaid is a live show featuring Ariel and the characters from the classic Disney movie.
 Sing along as you go “Under the Sea” with Sebastian the crab but watch out for Ursula the Sea Witch.

 This amazing show lasts approximately 15 minutes and is suitable for guests of all ages.
-FastPass+ reservations are available and wait times range from 20 to 40 minutes on a typical summer day.
+Wait times range from 20 to 40 minutes on a typical summer day.

 Star Wars Launch Bay